7 Ways to Promote Female Empowerment in Sales

 In an effort to understand the causes of these disparities, the survey identifies one of the key factors stopping women from reaching the top, which is the first step up to manager.
 This is the most significant obstacle women face on their rise up the career ladder, with only 72 women being hired and promoted to managerial positions for every 100 men.
 As a consequence, women hold only 38% of all manager-level positions.

 Fixing the inequality at this level will bring positive exponential effects at all other levels of the chain.
 Numerically, if women were to be hired and promoted at the same rate as men, it would add 1 million more women to management in corporate America over the next five years.
-In terms of some of the positive externalities of women in leadership positions for companies as a whole, a study by Catalyst found that Fortune 500 companies with three or more women on the board outperform other companies with a 53% more return on equity a 42% more return on sales, and 66% more return on invested capital.
+In terms of some of the positive externalities of women in leadership positions for companies as a whole, a study by Catalyst determined that Fortune 500 companies with three or more women on the board outperform other companies with an average 53% higher return on equity, a 42% higher return on sales, and a 66% higher return on invested capital.

-In terms of women specifically within the sales role, statistics point towards women actually bringing more results than men.
-Namely, it was found that men had a 49% likelihood of moving opportunities to the next stage, while women had 54 success rate.
-Furthermore, women’s win rates were 11% higher than men’s (on average).
+When considering women specifically within the sales role, statistics point towards women actually bringing more results than men.
+Namely, it was found that men had a 49% likelihood of moving opportunities to the next stage, while women had a 54% success rate.
+Furthermore, women’s win rates were 11% higher than men’s on average.
 This suggests that focusing on empowering women in sales is highly worthwhile.